Data-and-Trust-Alliance/DPS/README.md

 Punch List of work to do:

-- Security Considerations

-Other todo:

-- Reference GIThub repo with reference implementation and sample applications
 - Need at least one of the technical formats drafted, and place holder for the other two.
-  - These can be defined only using the technical formats and given examples.
   - Thus we have three GIThub repos for JSON, XML, and YAML.

 ## Convert to html